podium-lib/context/README.md

 Context header: `podium-locale`

 Locale of the requesting browser.
-When executed by `.middleware()`, this parser will look for a locale at `res.locals.locale`.
+When executed by `.process()`, this parser will look for a locale property at `HttpIncoming.params.locale`.
 If found, this value will be used.
 If not found, the default locale will be used.

 ```js
 const context = new Context({